domokane/FinancePy/README.md

 pip install financepy

 ### Changelog
 See the changelog for a detailed history of changes

 ### Contributions
-Contributions are welcome, as long as you don't mind camel case ;-)
+Contributions are welcome.
+There are a number of requirements:
+* You should use CamelCase i.e. variables of the form optionPrice
+* Comments are required for every class and function and they should be clear
+* At least one test case must be provided for every module
+* Use a dict if you are planning to return multiple values.
+Makes it easier for users to understand values.

 ### License
 MIT